Educator of the Year – Remembering Milton by

 Then a young women spoke who we learned was Milt’s tenant and lived on the first floor of his house.
 Her landlord, she told us, watched over her like a surrogate father, waiting up on nights she was out until she was safely home.

-It was an annual tradition at our school to chose a worthy “Addams Educator of the Year” from among our staff.
-One year we gave that honor to Milt for his homespun wisdom, his generosity of spirit, and of course his desk drawer of cookies.
+It had been an annual tradition at our school to chose a worthy “Addams Educator of the Year” from among our staff.
+Although Milt was not technically a pedagogue, one year we gave him that honor for his homespun wisdom and his generosity of spirit.
+And for that drawerful of cookies.

 – Dana Susan Lehrman